|

 first, next,

-previous (default) and last.
+previous (default), last and

-to the window that is closed.
+previous are relative to the window that is closed.

 focus_close_wrap